 Michigan Health Lab - The Michigan Medicine blog that features research-related stories, frequently updated.

 Happening @ Michigan – This is a university-wide events calendar that serves the entire U-M community.
 Use your uniqname and Level-1 password to login to the site and submit an event.
 The University Record & Record Update (see below) pull event postings directly from Happening @ Michigan.

 The University Record & Record Update – The University Record is the official source for faculty-staff news at the University of Michigan.
 News is posted to the website daily and a print edition is distributed weekly (Monday) during the academic year and biweekly during the summer.
 The companion email newsletter, the Record Update, is distributed daily during the academic year and weekly during the summer.
 CLICK HERE to contact The University Record editorial staff.

 Website Development & Graphic Design

-Michigan Multimedia – Part of H.I.T.S., this team offers a variety of web, multimedia, and graphic design services, including website development, maintenance, and analytics, primarily to Michigan Medicine.
-Fee for service.
+The Michigan Medicine Department of Communication includes team members who offer a variety of web, multimedia, and graphic design services, including website development, maintenance, and analytics.
 Contact (734) 418-0007 or email@example.com for more information.